shambhukumar2019/ARM-CORTEX-M/project/setupI2C.md

 	2. wait until ADDR bit in SR1 reg. sets.
 			+ slave adress LSB = 0 for master transmitter mode.
 	3. read SR1 and SR2 reg. to clear ADDR bit.
-	4. wait for TxE bit in SR1 reg to set.

 #### Send data

-	1. Now put data in DR reg of I2C.
-	2. wait for TxE bit in SR1 reg to set.
+	1. wait for TxE bit in SR1 reg to set.
+	2. Now put data in DR reg of I2C.
 	3. repeat from step 1 to send multiple bytes.